-The Authority seeks an additional \$82 million in annual dedicated revenue that will restore the region to pre-2018 levels of funding.
+An additional \$32 million in annual dedicated revenues is still needed to restore dedicated regional revenues to pre-2018 levels of funding.
 The Authority favors statewide revenue as the first source of funding which helps limit additional burdens on Northern Virginia taxpayers already paying for extensive multi-modal transportation projects in the region.